Anirban6393/x0pa-ai/README.md

 ```

 ## Rest API
-A RESTful API to return predictions from a trained ML model, built with Python 3 and Flask-RESTX
+A REST API to return predictions from a trained ML model, built with Python 3 and Flask-REST module.

 Development set-up instructions
 First, open a command line interface and clone the GitHub repo in your workspace